Mathnerd314/stroscot/docs/Commentary/Meta.rst

 * primitive - as per `Wikipedia <https://en.wikipedia.org/wiki/Primitive_data_type>`__, primitive is ambiguous and can mean "the base cases of an inductive definition", in which case use "base", or "whatever is provided by a particular processor or compiler", in which case use "built-in".
 Note that built-in does not mean base, e.g. integers can be defined in terms of booleans hence are not base cases.
 * :math:`\subset` - per `Wikipedia <https://en.wikipedia.org/wiki/Subset#%E2%8A%82_and_%E2%8A%83_symbols>`__ this is ambiguous, use :math:`\subsetneq` and :math:`\subseteq`
 * abomination - a fun word, but basically meaningless
+* etc or ... - it's just too imprecise. usually if it's a list, it can just omitted.
+If there is a clear omission it can be replaced with an angle bracket construction like ``<more numbers>``, or the ambiguity erased with set-builder notation.

 Avoiding this terminology is easy to forget so is enforced by periodic grep's of the code.

 Open source
 -----------

 The license is still undecided, so set to WTFPL to annoy people.
+Apache 2.0, MIT, and BSD are all good candidates.

 Real "open source" goes beyond a LICENSE file: (per `Luke Plant <https://lukeplant.me.uk/blog/posts/why-im-leaving-elm/>`__)